PUBLIC NOTICE: Chickasaw State Park campgrounds are scheduled for renovations and will be closed as follows:

 Public Horse Trail — 0.4 Miles — Natural Surface — Moderate

 Chickasaw State Park offers five miles of trails on rental horses or bring your own horse and ride hundreds of miles of trails in the Chickasaw State Forest.
 Enjoy rustic camping, hook-up to one of 52 RV sites or stay with your horse in the Wrangler Campground at one of 32 sites with electricity and water.
-Stalls available at the stables.
+Stalls are available at the stables.
+For cost and hours of the stable, please call 731-609-6562.